Owengallees: History

 The 1609 Ulster Plantation Baronial Map depicts the townland as Owngalles.
 The 1652 Commonwealth Survey lists the townland as Owen Gallice.
 The 1665 Down Survey map depicts it as Owneganlis.
 William Petty's 1685 map depicts it as Owenganlis.

 On 12 November 1590 Queen Elizabeth I of England granted a pardon (No. 5489) to James O Doylan, of Ownygalleise, horsekeeper for fighting against the Queen's forces.

 In the Plantation of Ulster by grant dated 4 June 1611, King James VI and I granted, inter alia, two polls of Owingallis to Breene Og Magauran, gentleman.
-He was the son of Brian Óg Mág Samhradháin who was chief of the McGovern clan until his death in 1584 (On 30 April 1605 King James VI and I had granted a pardon to him as Brian McGaran of Tolaghagh, for fighting against the King's forces.).
-An Inquisition held in Cavan Town on 24 October 1631 found that the said Brian Óg McGovern by deed of trust dated 20 November 1614 granted the lands of Lissconnaught (Irish= 'Lios Connachta', meaning The Fort of the Descendants of Conn) comprising 2 polls in Owengallees, 2 polls in Teeboy townland in Corlough parish and a half poll in Bartonny, to the use of himself and his wife Mary O'Birn and after their death for their son Edmond McGovern, born in 1616.
-The said Brian Óg McGovern died on 1 October 1631.
+He was the son of Brian Óg Mág Samhradháin who was chief of the McGauran clan until his death in 1584 (On 30 April 1605 King James VI and I had granted a pardon to him as Brian McGauran of Tolaghagh, for fighting against the King's forces.).
+An Inquisition held in Cavan Town on 24 October 1631 found that the said Brian Óg McGauran by deed of trust dated 20 November 1614 granted the lands of Lissconnaught (Irish= 'Lios Connachta', meaning The Fort of the Descendants of Conn) comprising 2 polls in Owengallees, 2 polls in Teeboy townland in Corlough parish and a half poll in Bartonny, to the use of himself and his wife Mary O'Birn and after their death for their son Edmond McGovern, born in 1616.
+The said Brian Óg McGuaran died on 1 October 1631.

 The McGovern lands in Owengallees were confiscated in the Cromwellian Act for the Settlement of Ireland 1652 and were distributed as follows:

 The 1652 Commonwealth Survey lists the proprietor as Lieutenant-Colonel Tristram Beresford, who also appears as proprietor for several other Templeport townlands in the same survey.

 In the Hearth Money Rolls compiled on 29 September 1663 there were three Hearth Tax payers in Owengallis- Cormucke McEdegany, Daniell Magawran and Donell McEdagany.

 A further confirming grant dated 3 November 1666 was made by King Charles II of England to the aforementioned Sir Tristram Beresford, 1st Baronet included, inter alia, 217 acres of profitable land plus 15 acres & 2 roods of unprofitable land in Owen-Gally or Owengallis.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the lands of Owengally were included in the creation of a new Manor of Beresford.